Benefits & pensions

 There are no mandatory pension obligations, except for civil servants.
 A retired employee who has paid contributions to the Health and Social Care fund for at least 180 months is entitled to medical treatment provided by a specified clinic.

 Some companies voluntarily provide benefits, such as private health insurance coverage, provident funds, other savings plans, and employee stock option plans (ESOPs), for their employees.
 Voluntary benefits are not regulated and are offered through and detailed within internal company policies or other documentation; thus, information on the extent of voluntary benefits that companies are providing is scarce.

-New Zealand has an optional superannuation saving scheme, "KiwiSaver."
+New Zealand has an optional superannuation saving scheme called KiwiSaver.
 Employers may provide a private superannuation scheme if they wish to.

 New Zealanders qualify for a government pension payment at age 65.

-Employees are entitled to the following benefits under the Nigerian law: life insurance, employer's contributions (minimum 10% of monthly salary) to the employee's retirement saving account, medical care under the National Health Insurance Scheme paid for by the employer, contribution to National Social Insurance Trust Fund for social security payments for occupational injury or disease – the employer is required to pay a monthly contribution of 1% of the monthly payroll of all the employees.
+Employees are entitled to the following benefits under the Nigerian law: life insurance, employer's contributions (minimum 10 percent of monthly salary) to the employee's retirement saving account, medical care under the National Health Insurance Scheme paid for by the employer, contribution to National Social Insurance Trust Fund for social security payments for occupational injury or disease – the employer is required to pay a monthly contribution of 1 percent of the monthly payroll of all employees.

 Occupational injury insurance and contributions to a mandatory occupational pension scheme are required.

 The Public Authority for Social Insurance (PASI) pays social service benefits to Omani and GCC national employees who have subscribed to the scheme.
-Private sector employers are therefore required to make monthly contributions to the PASI scheme.
+Private sector employers are required to enroll Omani and GCC national employees with PASI and make monthly contributions to the PASI scheme.

 13th month pay